-3. Fuel Filters:
+Fuel Filters:

-All fuel tanks are equipped with a fine mesh screen filter on the fuel pick-up tube in the tank.
-In addition, when supplied by the motor manufacturer, an additional filter is installed on the engine.
+The fuel tank is equipped with a fine mesh screen filter on the fuel pickup tube in the tank.
+In addition, when supplied by the engine manufacturer, an additional filter is installed on the engine.
 Fuel filters should be checked periodically to see that they are clean and free of debris.